bem-archive/bem-tools/README.md

 `bem create level` allows to use an existing level as a prototype for a level it creates.

-    bem create level -l bem-bl/blocks-desktop blocks
+    bem create level --level bem-bl/blocks-desktop blocks

 ##### Block

-Block is a directory that holds block's implementation, some files with different technologies.
+Block is a bunch of files in different technologies that hold block's implementation.

 ###### Create a new block